In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 Note

-Modify the time range (
+Modify the query conditions such as the time range (

-sample_time), node IP address (svr_ip), and tenant ID (tenant_id) in the query based on your actual environment.obclient(root@sys)[oceanbase]> SELECT ash.tenant_id as tenant_id, svr_ip, svr_port, sql_id, sql_plan_line_id, -- operator ID program, module, action, time_model, name.name as event, count(*) as cnt, max(sample_time), min(sample_time) FROM oceanbase.CDB_WR_ACTIVE_SESSION_HISTORY ash LEFT JOIN oceanbase.V$EVENT_NAME name on ash.event_no = name.`event#` WHERE sample_time BETWEEN '2025-09-09 20:00:00' AND '2025-09-09 20:10:00'--corresponding time period AND svr_ip = '192.168.1.1' -- hot node AND tenant_id = 1002 -- hot tenant AND program LIKE '%xxxx%' -- match Program with Event Name value of ON CPU GROUP BY tenant_id, svr_ip, svr_port, sql_id, sql_plan_line_id, program, module, action, time_model, event ORDER BY cnt desc LIMIT 200;The following examples illustrate this.
+sample_time), node IP address (svr_ip), and tenant ID (tenant_id) based on your actual environment.obclient(root@sys)[oceanbase]> SELECT ash.tenant_id as tenant_id, svr_ip, svr_port, sql_id, sql_plan_line_id, -- Operator ID program, module, action, time_model, name.name as event, count(*) as cnt, max(sample_time), min(sample_time) FROM oceanbase.CDB_WR_ACTIVE_SESSION_HISTORY ash LEFT JOIN oceanbase.V$EVENT_NAME name on ash.event_no = name.`event#` WHERE sample_time BETWEEN '2025-09-09 20:00:00' AND '2025-09-09 20:10:00'-- Corresponding time period AND svr_ip = '192.168.1.1' -- Hot node AND tenant_id = 1002 -- Hot tenant AND program LIKE '%xxxx%' -- Match Program with Event Name value of ON CPU GROUP BY tenant_id, svr_ip, svr_port, sql_id, sql_plan_line_id, program, module, action, time_model, event ORDER BY cnt desc LIMIT 200;The following examples are provided for your reference.

 Example 1: